Groundup Features: Contribute SG

 Decide on the key message you want to tell the public.
 From there, research the gaps that are present in the specific social cause you are interested in.
 Branch out even further and find out who the existing partners are for this social cause.
 Think about the ways you can value add, in order not to have a duplication of idea.

-Finally, how do you hope your initiative builds a City of Good?
+Finally, how do you hope your initiative helps Singapore become the City of Good?

-I believe that the 3P Model (Public, Private and People) helps Contribute SG build a City of Good.
+I believe that Contribute SG can utilise the 3P Model (Public, Private and People) to help Singapore become a City of Good.

 Working closely with the government, organisations, and individuals allows us to support one another.
 This support helps us to create meaningful projects for beneficiaries and in return, we feel happy when we receive smiles from the beneficiaries.